UK garage: 1994–1997: Speed garage

+Armand van Helden's speed garage remix of Sneaker Pimps' "Spin Spin Sugar" in 1997 further popularised the genre and is sometimes credited with breaking speed garage into the mainstream.

 Edwards' distinctive sampling style, with chopped up vocals and complex rhythms, would continue to influence this emerging genre.
 Instead of having full verses and choruses, Edwards picked out vocal phrases and played them like an instrument.
 Often, individual syllables were reversed or pitch-shifted.

-As British producers working in this genre began to create their own original tracks—incorporating elements of Black British, Caribbean, and rave music—they increasingly called their work "UK garage".
+As British producers working in this genre began to create their own original tracks—incorporating elements of Black-British Caribbean, Caribbean, and rave music—they increasingly called their work "UK garage".
 The new genre became especially popular on pirate radio stations.

 Over the course of the 1990s, new garage clubs opened across the UK, with large scenes in Birmingham, Manchester, Bristol, and other university towns.
 By 1996, the UK garage scene had spread to popular tourist destinations in Ayia Napa, Ibiza and Faliraki.

+Speed garage duo Industry Standard scored a top 40 hit with "Vol. 1 (What You Want What You Need)" peaking at #34 in January 1998, and the 1997 XL Recordings release of Somore featuring Damon Trueitt's "I Refuse (What You Want)" reached #21 also in January 1998, containing mixes by Industry Standard, Ramsey & Fen, R.I.P.
+Productions and Serious Danger.
+Serious Danger obtained a chart hit in his own right with "Deeper" which debuted and peaked at #40 in December 1997, and the Fabulous Baker Boys scored a chart hit with "Oh Boy", which peaked at #34 in November 1997 and samples Jonny L's 1992 rave track "Hurt You So".